xiaoleiren/xiaolei.ren/content/authors/admin/_index.md

 ## About Me

 I am an Assistant Professor at the School of Computer Science and Engineering, Macau University of Science and Technology (MUST).
-I received my Ph.D. and M.S. from The University of Texas at Arlington, and my B.S. from Jilin University.

-My research focuses on software security, intelligent program analysis, binary code analysis, compiler optimization, and trustworthy AI systems.
+My research focuses on software security, program analysis, binary analysis, and trustworthy AI systems, with an emphasis on building reliable and secure software foundations.

-I am actively looking for motivated students at all levels.
-Please feel free to contact me by email for collaboration, student opportunities, or research discussions.
+I welcome collaborations and inquiries from students interested in these areas.